heidiwu3388/Let-s-Go-DIY/README.md

 # Project Description
  Our project is to create an application for anyone who wants to learn DIY projects, find hotspots for art, and save their favorite art projects.
 The main feature of our application is to present "Project Ideas" and provide "Art Hotspots".
 The user can get project "how to" videos from different categories.
 There are 10 categories and in each category there are 6 project ideas videos.
 There are also 4 categories in the Art Hotspots section and 6 hotspot locations in each category.
 In addition, the user can save their favorite projects to their favorites.
 The user's favorites is saved in local storage and it persists when the user clicks refresh.
 The user also has the option of removing a favorite from the favorites page.
-Our live page can be seen in the <a href="#Table of Contents">Table of Contents</a> section.
 You can <a href=https://github.com/hannybear88/Project-1-Project-DIY/>Click here</a>  to see our code for this project.

 # Table of Contents
 <nav>
     <ol>
+        <li><a href="#User-Story">User Story</a></li>
-        <li><a href="#How to Use this Project">How to Use this Project</a></li>
+        <li><a href="#How to Use this Project and Acceptance Criteria">How to Use this Project and Acceptance Criteria</a></li>
         <li><a href="#Motivation for Development">Motivation for Development</a></li>
-        <li><a href="#User-Story">User Story</a></li>
-        <li><a href="#Acceptance Criteria">Acceptance Criteria</a></li>
          <li><a href="#Features">Features</a></li>
           <li><a href="#Process">Process</a></li>
             <li><a href="#Technology">Technology</a></li>